Antimatter543/antimatter543.github.io/_posts/obsidian_copies/2024-04-03-anti-does-socialisation.md

 Again, I have to state my surprise when I found out most people actually like having conversations and engaging in one!
 But that's a summary of all the observation, notes, and main thoughts I have of socialisation[^25].
 So get out there and start talking, it's free xp!

-### TODOS

-- [ ] .. wake up 9?
-- [ ] Reread
-- [ ] add captions to images like how karpathy does it (check his biohack markdown
-- [ ] Beta readers?
-I want to release this sat though
-- [x] Add more images / varied visuals

-//
-- [ ] Change github username
-- [ ] Update remotes for username
-- [ ] change the converter.py code to account for
-	- [ ] YAML properties now (add "post-name") which is different to title. post name is what the blog will be called as post-name.md (and thus the url will be date/post-name, instead of the whole fucking blog title which could be massive.) — see [karpathy](https://github.com/karpathy/karpathy.github.io/blob/master/_posts/2022-03-14-lecun1989.markdown)
-	- [x] auto copy images to the correct folders.

 ------